CiscoCloud/clus-my-hero-app/README-Workshop-4-Postman-users.md

 Following are the prerequisites for the attendees to use the Postman collection.

 - Google Chrome web browser.
-- Google Chrome Postman extension. (https://www.getpostman.com/docs/introduction)
+- Google Chrome Postman extension.
+(Installation instructions: https://www.getpostman.com/docs/introduction)

 ## 2.2 Mantl UI walkthrough